Net Zero Communities

-The Moree Solar Farm has supplied 30% of Councils electricity with clean energy since 2019, and in 2021, Council committed to source 100% renewable energy through a joint electricity tender with 24 other Sydney Councils.
-The outcome will accelerate Council’s transition towards net zero emissions, ensuring that the electric vehicles used by Council’s fleet and all Council facilities are powered by the wind and the sun.
+The Moree Solar Farm has supplied 30% of Councils electricity with clean energy since 2019 and in 2022, Council now sources 100% renewable energy through a joint electricity tender with 24 other Sydney Councils.
+This accelerates Council’s transition towards net zero emissions, ensuring that the electric vehicles used by Council’s fleet, Council’s public EV chargers, and all Council facilities are powered by zero emissions energy.

 Electric vehicle trials for Council's transport fleet

 We currently have 3 electric vehicles within the Council fleet with plans to incoporate more.

 Bridge Street Administration Building - 20kW; Suakin Street Depot - 100kW; Bancroft Art Centre - 12kW; Thomas Carlyle Childcare Centre - 19kW; North Turramurra Sewerage Treatment Plant - 41kW; Gordon Library - 52kW; Turramurra Library - 29kW, St Ives Library - 25kW, East Roseville Community centre - 16kW and Ku-ring-gai Fitness and Aquatic Centre - 126kW.